3 reasons we don't see a credible threat to U.S. dollar leadership

 The U.S. dollar dominates foreign exchange reserves, which are assets held by global central banks in foreign currencies.
 These reserves are often used for trade payments or to support a currency if needed.

-Beyond these two currencies, the remaining currency reserves are relatively small in comparison.
-For example, the Chinese renminbi makes up only 2.4% of global reserves as of 2023.
+The remaining currency reserves are relatively small in comparison.
+For example, the Chinese renminbi makes up only 2.2% of global reserves as of 2024.

-Source: IMF.
-World currency composition of official foreign exchange reserves, third quarter 2023.
+Source: FactSet, IMF.
+World currency composition of official foreign exchange reserves, third quarter 2024.

 The Fed estimates that between 1999 and 2019, the dollar accounted for 96% of trades in North America, 74% in the Asia-Pacific region, and 79% for the rest of the world.
 The only region where trade was not dominated by the U.S. dollar was Europe, where the euro remained the preferred trade currency.